tzalex/GettingCleaningData_Project/README.md

 12. allData2: only the desired columns (mean and standard deviation)

-13. allData3: add acitivity label at the end of the table in order to understand the activity
+13. allData3: add acitivity label at the end of the table to understand the activity (WALKING, STANDING, etc)

 14. tidyData: final data